JustinVierstra/Firefighting-Helicopter-Game/README.md

 # Helicopter-Game-V3

-2nd iteration of a helicopter game I am developing using Codename One and Java.
+Most recent iteration of a helicopter game I am developing using Codename One and Java.
 App built for iOS and Android

 Most complete iteration of project, but still have a little left to do.